HCMID/chant/docs/projects/tokenize.md

 The text repository includes a catalog and a corpus of textual data.
 Identify an XML edition you want to tokenize with a `CtsUrn`, and select its contents with the twiddle operator `~~`.
 This creates a new corpus containing only the text contents with matching URNs.

-The `TeiReader` object can tokenize an entire latin corpus in a single line:
+The `LatinTeiReader` object can tokenize an entire latin corpus in a single line:

 ```scala:silent
 val urn = CtsUrn("urn:cts:chant:antiphonary.einsiedeln121.text_xml:")